 Titans is a mobile battle card game from Uken Studios.
 First released for iOS devices, the game is now available for Android.
-Titans combines elements of crafting along with strategy and real-time multiplayer game mechanics for a unique card battling experience.
+Titans combine elements of crafting along with strategy and real-time multiplayer game mechanics for a unique card-battling experience.

-There are many elements to Titans gameplay.
-To start, players can go on quests in which they will progress through the map area and face random encounters, collect materials and battle bosses.
-On a quest player's will be presented with a field of cards which leads to a gate.
+There are many elements to Titans' gameplay.
+To start, players can go on quests in which they will progress through the map area and face random encounters, collect materials, and battle bosses.
+On a quest players will be presented with a field of cards that leads to a gate.
 The goal is to get to the gate by choosing a card in each row that leads to it.

 The chosen cards in each row are revealed one by one to show either a crafting material or an enemy opponent.
 All enemy opponents must be defeated in order to get to the gate and clear the stage.
 All materials discovered will be awarded to the player and can be used to craft and upgrade golems in your deck.

 This first stage of selecting cards is a simple gambling game.
 There's no real strategy to it but getting through a stage without running into an opponent or finding good materials will feel rewarding.
 If you run into an opponent, then the real strategic gameplay starts.

 The golems that have been selected for your team will battle in a turn-based fashion against a team of enemy Titans.
 Some cards have special abilities that can be activated while others will strictly deal damage.
 Choose your actions and order of attacks carefully or your Titans may wind up down for the count.

 If one of your Titans has its HP lowered to zero it won't be able to fight if you run into another opponent before clearing the area.
 This can be problematic if you lose a golem before a boss fight, and if your entire team is defeated you can choose to either retreat or pay to revive them.